The Bath Novel Award &

 Do you give feedback on competition entries?

 Our judge gives brief comments on the shortlisted novels.
-We’re not currently able to offer a manuscript critiquing service, but can recommend our sponsors, Cornerstones Literary Consultancy who are the UK’s No.1 literary consultancy.
+We’re not currently able to offer a manuscript critiquing service, but recommend Cornerstones Literary Consultancy who are the UK’s No.1 literary consultancy and also offer a shortlist award of £500.
 Their editors are published writers, senior agents and acquiring editors at major publishing houses and offer a range of editorial services including manuscript reports.

 Why are entries read ‘blind’?

-Submissions are up to the first 5,000 (novels for adults) or 3,000 (novels for children) words.
+Submissions are up to the first 5,000 words.
 What if this isn’t a good place to end in my novel?

 We recommend stopping early – ideally at the end of a scene – rather than breaking off in a clunky place for the sake of submitting exactly 5,000 words.
 We only read the first 5,000 words.